 chown -R $BUILD_USER:$BUILD_GROUP /srv/{build,source,src}/kdiff3-1.8.4

-option.
-For the new version use cmake --install /srv/build/kdiff3-1.8.4 --prefix /srv/kdiff3-1.8.4
+Debian 10 Buster uses an old version of cmake: 3.13.4, which doesn’t have the --install option.
+For the new version use cmake --install /srv/build/kdiff3-1.8.4 --prefix /srv/kdiff3-1.8.4 (untested).
+The following uses the old method.

-As user $BUILD_USER:$BUILD_GROUP
+As user $BUILD_USER:$BUILD_GROUP:

 cd /srv/src